IHDE-Alliance/solarnet_metadata/docs/_templates/parta.md

 ### Other HDUs

 Other HDUs in the same file as an Obs-HDU may be used to store additional data that is required to describe the observations, to allow instrument-specific utilities to function correctly, to interpret the data correctly, or to enable further calibrations to be made.
-Specific cases of such HDUs are variable-keyword HDUs (Appendix I), pixel list HDUs (Appendix I-d) and Meta-HDUs (Appendix III).
+Specific cases of such HDUs are variable-keyword HDUs ([Appendix I](#appendix-i)), pixel list HDUs ([Appendix I-d](#appendix-id)) and Meta-HDUs ([Appendix III](#appendix-iii)).

-Obs-HDUs that are neither fully nor partially SOLARNET-compliant may use the mechanisms described in 0, Appendix I-d or Appendix III, if they have `SOLARNET=-1`.
-In fact, the HDUs described in these appendices may themselves use these mechanisms, if they have `SOLARNET=-1`.
+Obs-HDUs that are neither fully nor partially SOLARNET-compliant may use the mechanisms described in 0, [Appendix I-d](#appendix-id) or [Appendix III](#appendix-iii), if they have `SOLARNET``=-1`.
+In fact, the HDUs described in these appendices may themselves use these mechanisms, if they have `SOLARNET``=-1`.

 ### Comments